RaviK0209/DSA-JAVA-/README.md

 - **Hard/**: Contains solutions for problems categorized as **Hard**.
 - **OtherPlatforms/**: Contains solutions for problems from other platforms apart from LeetCode.

-Each Java file is named after the problem it solves for easier lookup.

 ---